Required Postings

 Title IX

-Title IX Coordinator / 504 Coordinator: Dr. Dana Jobe, 972-255-1800 ordana.jobe@universalacademy.com
+Dr. Dana Jobe, Title IX Coordinator, 972-255-1800 or dana.jobe@universalacademy.com

 Universal Academy is committed to ensuring the protection and safety of our students, faculty, and staff, and will offer timely response and resolution of complaints as outlined in our policies.
 This form will be used for reporting to our Title IX Coordinator and will help ensure that your complaint is managed appropriately until it is resolved.
 Please provide as much information as possible in support of your claim.
 You are welcome to attach additional documents with information you believe is necessary.

-This form and any attachments can be submitted to:
+The forms and any attachments can be submitted to:

-Dr. Dana Jobe, dana.jobe@universalacademy.com,
+Dr. Dana Jobe, dana.jobe@universalacademy.com

 Title IX Coordinator